- Departments & Offices

 Adult Detention Center

-The Loudoun County Sheriff’s Office has implemented a number of measures at the Loudoun County Adult Detention Center to ensure the health and well-being of the facilities inmates, staff and visitors:
+The Loudoun County Sheriff’s Office has implemented several measures at the Loudoun County Adult Detention Center to ensure the health and well-being of the facilities inmates, staff, and visitors:

 - The Loudoun County Medical contractor increased the observation and assessment of all incoming inmates entering the facility.

 - A tiered approach has been implemented for inmates entering the facility upon arrest or transfer.
-Inmates who enter the facility will continue to spend the normal 48-72 hours in intake to await their TB/medical clearance.
-If after the 48-72 hours they exhibit no signs of sickness (cold, flu, etc.) they will be transferred to a new medical observation unit for 12 to 14 days of further observation before joining the general population.
+Inmates who enter the facility will continue to spend the standard 48-72 hours in intake to await their TB/medical clearance and will be Covid Rapid tested prior to being classified to General Population.
+If, after 48-72 hours, they exhibit no signs of sickness (cold, flu, etc.) they will be transferred to a new medical observation unit for 10 days of further observation before joining the general population.
 The inmates are monitored and checked for any symptoms every day by deputies and medical personnel.
-If an inmate exhibits any flu-like symptoms, they will be quarantined in a negative airflow cell.
-Those inside the new medical unit will have the same privileges as the general population, including the same access to tablets, telephones, television and non-contact visitation.
+If inmates exhibit any flu-like symptoms, they will be quarantined in a negative airflow cell.
+Those inside the new medical unit will have the same privileges as the general population, including the same access to tablets, telephones, television, and non-contact visitation.

 - All inmates are currently assigned their own cell in each housing unit inside the facility.

-- Onsite video visitation suspended – Tablet video visitation continues for friends and loved ones.
+- Tablet video visitations continue for friends and loved ones.
 All inmates have access to these tablets.
-In addition, all inmates are afforded a free 15-minute weekly video visitation with loved ones during the COVID-19 crisis.
+In addition, all inmates are given a free 5-minute phone call weekly; this begins Monday of each week.

-- All inmates continue to have access to mental health counseling and psychiatric visits via iPad or in-person in non-contact visitation booths.
+- All inmates continue to access mental health counseling and psychiatric visits via iPad or in person in non-contact visitation booths.

 - All inmate tablets have up-to-date links regarding the latest CDC guidelines.

-- Inmates still have the privilege to meet their attorneys in the non-contact visitation booths or via a free non-recorded video visitation on an inmate tablet.
+- Inmates still have the privilege to meet their attorneys in the non-contact visitation booths and via a free non-recorded video visitation on an inmate tablet.

 About the Adult Detention Center

-The current Loudoun County Adult Detention Center became operational on June 16, 2007.
-The Adult Detention Center, Administrative Offices, Community Custody Program, the Loudoun County Magistrate’s Office, are all located within the same complex.
-The center uses both the direct and podular remote methods of inmate supervision.
+The Loudoun County Adult Detention Center became operational on June 16, 2007.
+The Adult Detention Center, Administrative Offices, Community Custody Program, and the Loudoun County Magistrate’s Office, are all in the same complex.
+The center uses both direct and indirect methods of inmate supervision.

 The Loudoun Adult Detention Center is located at 42035 Loudoun Center Place, Leesburg, VA.